TJiangBio/MetaGXplore/README.md

 # MOGIMETA
 A prognostic model for pan-cancer

-Here we upload our codes of data preparation and GNN model.
+Here we upload our codes of GNN model.